 What information do I have to give the police if they’ve arrested me?

-If you’ve been arrested and are in police custody you have to give the police your name, age, date of birth, address and occupation.
+If you’ve been arrested and are in police custody you have to give the police your name, age, date of birth and address.
 You also have to let them photograph you and take your fingerprints.

 You don’t have to give the police any information other than those identifying details.

 Giving the police your information if you don’t have a fixed address

 Mitchell v Police HC WGTN AP244/95, 22 November 1995; NZDC 10954

 If you don’t have an address (for example, if you’re currently homeless) you should tell the police.
 You shouldn’t just give them a different address, like your parents’ or friend’s address, as this could be seen as giving them false or misleading information and could be a criminal offence.

 You shouldn’t be prosecuted for not giving the police an address if you don’t have one.